IvoLemken/notification-service-api/README.md

 ## Introduction

-This is my take on a system to send sms updates to customers and log the messages that were sent.
+This is my take on a system to send sms updates to customers and log the messages that were sent in the AWS environment, using the serverless framework for deployment.
 After setting your own unique bucket name and sourceIp (access to the APIs is restricted to the IPs in the list) in the serverless.yml file, the code can be deployed with the Serverless Framework, using the command below.

 ```
 $ serverless deploy